 Students who meet these requirements may petition the Academic Standing and Honors Committee for Academic Forgiveness.
 The petition must include a letter from the student stating why they are seeking academic forgiveness and supporting documentation.
 If the petition is granted, the student is considered exempt from the probation outreach and dismissal option status programs.
-Petitions must be submitted to the Office of the Registrar in 100 O'Dowd Hall.
+Petitions must be submitted to the Office of Student Success in 157 North Foundation Hall.